Bishnuram Medhi: Early life

 Bishnuram Medhi was born to poor Assamese peasants, Sonaram and Alehi, of Hajo, near Gauhati, on 24 April 1888.
 He was a very bright student.
 Bishnuram studied at Cotton Collegiate School in Gauhati (now Guwahati) and completed his matriculation in 1905.
-Forefathers of Bishnuram settled in Hajo in early eighteenth century from the erstwhile Koch Kingdom, Cooch Beher via Barpeta and was given the charge of "Medhi" in the famous Hayagreeva Madhav Temple of Hajo.
+His forefathers settled in Hajo in the early 18th century from the erstwhile Koch Kingdom, Cooch Behar state via Barpeta and were given the charge of "Medhi" in the famous Hayagriva Madhava Temple of Hajo.
 One prominent person of Hajo, late Holiram Medhi, became an Extra Assistant Commissioner under British Rule after studying at Gauripur, in the English School run by the Jaminder of Gauripur as there was no other school in Assam, at that time, imparting modern English education.
 Perseverance for education of Late Holiram Medhi perhaps enthused child Bishnuram to dream big and pursue higher studies himself which was very uncommon in those days.
 On completion of his schooling, he joined Presidency College, then affiliated with the University of Calcutta, and completed his post graduation in organic chemistry from Dhaka University in 1911.
 His close friend was famous Bengali industrialist, founder of Power Tools And Appliances Co.
 Ltd. Nagendra Nath Das.
 Bishnuram pursued his studies in law and was called to the bar in 1914.